zapata-engineering/orquestra-core/docs/guides/vqa_guide/introduction.rst

 Notice, that you can obtain raw cost function from :class:`VQE` object.
 This might be useful for instance if you want to compare the obtained result with some other pre-existing solution that you have.
 Here we verify that the returned optimal value indeed corresponds to the returned params.

 .. note::
-   This example only used because we opted for exact computation of expectation values.
+   This example only works because we opted for exact computation of expectation values.
 Obviously, if the cost function requires sampling, the results might differ even for the same params.

 .. literalinclude:: ../../examples/guides/vqa_guide.py